-- Doesn’t remove any steel, which is necessary to fix a knife that’s lost its edge
+- Doesn’t remove any steel, which is necessary to fix a knife edge

 - Different knives have different needs.
 You need to learn the various angles required to improve your specific blade before you get to work with your honing rod

 5. The Differences Between Sharpening a Knife vs Honing a Knife

-You should sharpen your knife once every 2 - 3 months, you hone your blade once a week or every time you prepare a meal.
+You should sharpen your kitchen knife once every 2 - 3 months, you hone your blade once a week or every time you prepare a meal.
 Sharpening a knife grinds away steel from the blade’s cutting edge, but honing shapes an already sharp blade.
 Where sharpening fixes a dull blade, honing can not.